 • Active listening; listening by reflecting to your partner how you understood their message

-• assertive communication; stating your needs and concerns clearly in a non-aggressive or non-passive way.
+• Assertive communication; stating your needs and concerns clearly in a non-aggressive or non-passive way.

 4. Build empathy